MultitrackStudio Multitrack Recording Software

 Using software instruments in record mode

-The software instrument latency can be set in the driverset's Settings window.
+The software instrument latency can be set in the Studio menu's Devices window.

 "Freezing" software instruments

 MIDI tracks using a software instrument can be saved to an audio file using the track's Save As option.
-This can be very useful if a software instrument uses a lot of CPU power.
-The software instrument is effectively replaced by an audio file, but all effects and mixer settings etc. stay the same, so the sound is identical.
+This can be useful if a software instrument uses a lot of CPU power.
+The software instrument is effectively replaced by an audio file, but all effects and mixer settings remain the same, so the sound is identical.
 The track's File Options Menu can be used to load the MIDI file again (it appears in the File History at the bottom of the menu).
 The software instrument will be reloaded automatically.
-This feature is usually called 'freeze'.
+This feature is commonly called "freeze".

-A software instrument's output level could be too high for an audio file, so the signal gets clipped.
-If this happens you can use the MIDI track's Controller editor to turn down the Volume or Expression controllers.
-Pro Plus edition users can use 32 bit float type .wav files.
-These files do not clip the audio signal so the problem won't occur.
+A software instrument's output level could be too high for an audio file, causing the signal to clip.
+If this happens, you can use the MIDI track's Controller Editor to turn down the Volume or Expression controllers.
+Pro edition users can use 32-bit float .wav files.
+These files do not clip the audio signal, so the problem won't occur.